Quick start#

 If you want the old manifest-only behaviour, or to stage a batch of edits before running the solver, opt out per command:

-conda workspace add numpy --no-install # update manifest + conda.lock, skip install
+conda workspace add numpy --no-install # update manifest + complete conda.lock, skip install

 conda workspace add numpy --no-lockfile-update # update manifest only